 Day 12: On request, we can arrange for a boatman from nearby Nerul Village to take you out to sea so you can try your hand at fishing or crab-catching.
 If you prefer your fish and crustaceans on a plate, laze around in the hotel's gardens until lunch; we know some of Goa's best seafood spots.

 Day 13: On your last full day in Goa, make a mental note of the turmeric-hued sands, palms that nod agreeably and the crumbling buildings that stir up the past, for when you need a mental screensaver back home.
 On request, a cooking class, tour of Goa's 16th-century churches, or an arty encounter at the Funde Çao Oriente museum can be arranged.

 Day 14: Today, you'll take a short domestic flight back to Mumbai, before flying home or on to your next destination.

 Terms and conditions

-*This includes all accommodation in Mr & Mrs Smith boutique hotels and transportation within India in an air-conditioned minivan with a driver; entry fees; the use of local guides; and all applicable taxes.
+*The package includes all Smith boutique hotels and local transportation with your own driver; entry fees; local guides and naturalists; and all applicable taxes.

 Not included in your package

-- International flights, visa fees, airport taxes or insurance.
+- International or domestic airfare, visa fees, airport taxes or insurance.